Southampton Tunnel: Operating history and services

 The tunnel remained in use fulfilling its intended purpose until, in the 1960s, the invert (tunnel base) was found to be rising at one point.
 Following this and concerns over ground movements in the vicinity of the tunnel extensive remedial work was undertaken between November 1964 and March 1965, with single line working through the tunnel allowing traffic to continue.
 During this work the heading was reopened between the railway tunnel and the canal tunnel in 1965.
 This revealed that the brickwork within was still in good condition at that point, but that the tunnel was largely filled with rubble as reported in 1847.

 The remaining western section of the Canal Tunnel was drained and filled with flyash in the 1970s using shafts dug from the surface in order to stabilise the ground above.
 Between 1983 and 1985, British Rail decided to perform extensive engineering works to facilitate the movement of larger containers through Southampton Tunnel.
-As part of these works, the railway through the tunnel was again operated as a single line and a narrow-gauge railway was constructed to convey mterials from the western end.
+As part of these works, the railway through the tunnel was again operated as a single line and a narrow-gauge railway was constructed to convey materials from the western end.
 As a result of this work three sections of the tunnel's interior were rebuilt with segmental steel linings, sealing off the canal tunnel heading again in the process.

 Presently, Southampton Tunnel is mostly used by trains on the South West Main Line from London Waterloo to Bournemouth and Weymouth, on the Wessex Main Line from Portsmouth to Bristol, and for journeys on the local line from Portsmouth to Southampton.
 Additional journeys are made on the West Coastway Line from Southampton to London Victoria via Gatwick Airport, and on the Cross Country services from Bournemouth to various points in the north of England.
 The tunnel is signalled for reversible working (trains can travel in either direction on both lines) and controlled from the Eastleigh Area Signalling Centre.

 There is also extensive use for freight, the majority which is containers to and from the Southampton Container Terminal just to the west of Southampton Central.